mkdoc/mkapi/README.md

 ### Comment

-Encapsulates operation on a comment AST token.
+Encapsulates operations on a comment AST token.

+This implementation uses a cache map to look up tags in the underlying list of tags.

 #### describe